 - some think it destroys our physical and mental wellbeing;

 - others think this is a new-age fad.
 Doctors say it has always existed and a man has the capacity to deal with it.
-A caveman ran away from beasts and endured fire and thunder which he did not understand.
+A caveman ran away from beasts.
+He endured fire and thunder he did not understand.
 Tribes fought each other.
 Imagine that cave guy talking about frustration at work!
-His own onset of stress kept him alive.
+The onset of stress kept him alive.